The region also contains a copper foundry, some sulfur deposits, and evaporation ponds along the coast for the production of salt

 Most of the population is concentrated on the alluvial plains of the north-south Central Valley, where, because of the long, dry summer season, irrigation is required for the cultivation of wheat, rice, legumes, grapes, barley, forage crops, and corn (maize).
 Water is supplied by streams that rise in the Andes to the east.

-Numerous sheep and cattle are pastured in the highland areas, including the lower slopes of the Andes, and in the nonirrigated lowlands.
+Numerous sheep and cattle are pastured in the highland areas, including the lower slopes of the Andes, and the nonirrigated lowlands.
 Irrigated pastures support dairy herds and ready beef cattle for market.
-Rancagua, the regional capital, and San Fernando are the major marketing centres.
+Rancagua, the regional capital, and San Fernando are the major marketing centers.

-There is some wheat and rice milling, tanning, and manufacture of shoes, glass, and cigarettes.
-Mining, also important to the economy, is centred on El Teniente, the second largest producer of copper in Chile.
+There are some wheat and rice milling, tanning, and manufacture of shoes, glass, and cigarettes.
+Mining, also important to the economy, is centred on El Teniente, the second-largest producer of copper in Chile.

 - Find restaurants in O'higgins